joshuakasyoka/Learning/Week Two../README.md

-`$user->push()` should push changes to the database from terminal of new user changes `findOrFail()` cool feature allowing a simple 404 message to return when value not found `belongsTo()` allow us to link to other datasets as does `thisHasMany()`
+`$user->push()` should push changes to the database from terminal of new user changes `findOrFail()` cool feature allowing a simple 404 message to return when value not found `belongsTo()` allow us to link to other datasets as does `thisHasMany()` The double arrow operator, `=>`, is used as an access mechanism for arrays.
+This means that what is on the left side of it will have a corresponding value of what is on the right side of it in array context.
+This can be used to set values of any acceptable type into a corresponding index of an array.
+The index can be associative (string based) or numeric.
+The object operator, `->`, is used in object scope to access methods and properties of an object.
+It’s meaning is to say that what is on the right of the operator is a member of the object instantiated into the variable on the left side of the operator.
+Instantiated is the key term here.
+`Route:: get('/p', 'PostsController@create')` with `p` being uri and `PostsController@create` being action `  <main class="py-4">
+            @yield('content')
+        </main>` : allows us to use @yield to present 'content' on `<main>`